-- The practice appeared to be visibly clean and well-maintained. - The provider had infection control procedures which reflected published guidance. - Staff knew how to deal with emergencies.
-Appropriate medicines and life-saving equipment were available. - The provider had systems to help them manage risk to patients and staff. - The provider had safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children. - Improvements could be made to the recruitment procedures to ensure they reflect current legislation. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff provided preventive care and supported patients to ensure better oral health. - The provider had effective leadership and a culture of continuous improvement. - Staff felt involved and supported and worked as a team. - The provider asked staff and patients for feedback about the services they provided. - The provider had information governance arrangements.
+- The practice appeared to be visibly clean and well-maintained. - The provider had infection control procedures which reflected published guidance. - The provider had implemented standard operating procedures in line with national guidance on COVID-19. - Staff knew how to deal with emergencies.
+Appropriate medicines and life-saving equipment were available. - The provider had systems to help them manage risk to patients and staff, the fire risk assessment needed further development. - The provider had safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children - The provider had staff recruitment procedures which reflected current legislation. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff provided preventive care and supported patients to ensure better oral health. - The provider had effective leadership and a culture of continuous improvement. - Staff felt involved and supported and worked as a team. - The provider asked staff and patients for feedback about the services they provided. - The provider had information governance arrangements.